Contact: DOOR National Office

 Habitat for Humanity builds decent, affordable housing with low-income families who are unable to qualify for conventional mortgages.
-You will have an incredible experience building Habitat Homes beneath the forever reaching blue skies, embraced by Sangre de Cristo and San Juan Mountains.
+You will have an incredible experience building Habitat Homes beneath the forever reaching blue skies, embraced by the Rocky Mountains.

-Project/Focus: Building Houses & Building Hope by constructing affordable passive-solar mud adobe homes with low-income families in rural Coloarado.
+Project/Focus: Building Houses & Building Hope by constructing affordable passive-solar homes with low-income families in rural Coloarado.

 Time: Spring-Fall.
 Please contact us for application and information.